Rather watch than read? Watch a video version of this post, and subscribe to our YouTube channel for more great videos.

 This is more than managerial curiosity.

 The question has enormous implications for business.
 Hiring people costs money.
 Hiring the wrong people costs even more money.
-Hiring too few people is an expensive mistake.
-But hiring too many people is equally wasteful.
 A team with too many members could trip over itself, but a team with too few may be heading towards disaster, too.

 This is why a lot of hiring managers try to lock down the perfect size for a team.
 You’re trying to find that sweet spot in productivity and cost savings.

-The problem is that many go about it all wrong.
+The problem is, many go about it all wrong.

-Let me share with you some stories, a bit of research, and then the ultimate answer to the question that’s now burning in your mind — what’s the ideal team size?
+Let me share some stories, a bit of research, and then the ultimate answer to the question that’s now burning in your mind—what’s the ideal team size?

 Having more hands on deck is attractive, even if you’re talking about building a small team that’s just a bit larger than what you have now.